raspberrypilearning/pixel-pet/worksheet.md

 1. Simply select the colour you wish to use from the grid with your mouse pointer and then select the circle in the grid to change it to that colour.

-1. Alternatively, you may wish to draw your picture out on square paper with colour pencils instead like this:
+1. Alternatively, you may wish to draw your picture out on square paper with coloured pencils instead like this:

 	![square paper avatar](images/square-paper.png)